Quick Start¶

 in_memory_cache = true

-Configuration options
+Configuration options¶

 The following options are available:

 the widget and json-readers will store references to yt datasets in an in-memory cache.
-Subsequents loads of the same dataset will then use the available dataset handle.
+Subsequent loads of the same dataset will then use the available dataset handle.
 This behavior can also be manually controlled in the widget and json options – changing it in the configuration will simply change the default value.

-Note that boolean values in toml files start with lowercase: true and false (instead of True and False).
+Note that boolean values in toml